onecompiler/tutorials/python/data-science/pandas.md

 ## What is a DataFrame

-A DataFrame is a two-dimensional data structure means the data is aligned into rows and columns.
+A DataFrame is a two-dimensional data structure, means the data is aligned into rows and columns.
 DataFrames are the standard way to store the data.
 They are size-mutable, potentially heterogeneous tabular data.

 ## How to create DataFrame